Exploring the Intersection of Politics and Material Culture in Cuban Childhood

 On New Year’s Eve 1958, the departure of coup president Fulgencio Batista marked the beginning of a new political era in Cuba.
 The Cuban Revolution brought about a profound transformation not only in the political and social landscape of the island but also in its material environment, including schools and domestic spaces.

-Pioneros: Building Cuba’s Socialist Childhood explores the relationship between the political and material orders specifically catering to children.
-It portraits the effects of global and national politics on education, family life, and individual subjectivity, through the lens of material culture.
-It documents some of the efforts of the Cuban state —the country’s single producer and merchant— to engineer a socialist New Man instilled with specific notions of Cubanness, socialism, and modernity.
-At the same time, the exhibition presents the limitless inventiveness and creativity that allowed individuals to adapt to, and on occasion to resist, state interventions into their privacy and domesticity.
+“Pioneros: Building Cuba’s Socialist Childhood” delves into the intricate relationship between politics and material culture, with a specific focus on the experiences of children.
+The exhibition presents a vivid portrait of how global and national political forces shaped education, family life, and individual subjectivity through the lens of material artifacts.
+It documents the Cuban state’s efforts as the sole producer and merchant to mold a socialist New Man, imbued with specific notions of Cubanness, socialism, and modernity.
+Simultaneously, the exhibition celebrates the boundless inventiveness and creativity that allowed individuals to adapt to or, at times, resist state interventions in their private and domestic spheres.

 Featuring over three hundred items, Pioneros offers a comprehensive display of toys, furniture, books, clothing, appliances, photographs, posters, television shows, recorded music, and children’s ephemera from the 1960s to the 1980s.
 As an additional perspective, Cuban-born artist Geandy Pavon, a former “pionero,” contributes a series of thought-provoking photographs that critically reflect on his past, seamlessly intertwining it with his present.